 Educating girls is vital for societal development.
 It increases their chances of living healthy, productive lives and reduces the likelihood of early marriage.
 Thus, raising the girl's earnings, taking part in decisions that directly impact her, and creating better lives for her family and herself can potentially lower inequality (UNESCO, 2016; Nambuga, 2022).
-Sahoo (2016) and UNICEF (2016) outline some importance of education to girls as reducing the number of babies women have, lowering infant and child mortality rates, lower maternal mortality rates, protecting against sexually transmitted diseases, increased number of women with jobs and higher earnings, eliminating illiteracy, developing self-esteem and self-confidence, lead healthy, productive lives, participate in the decisions that most affect them, and build better futures for themselves and their families.
-It is surprising that despite evidence demonstrating how central girls' learning is to development, gender disparities in education persist in various countries including Tanzania.
+Sahoo (2016) and UNICEF (2016) outline some-the importance of education to-for girls as reducing the number of babies women have, lowering infant and child mortality rates, lowering maternal mortality rates, protection against sexually transmitted diseases, increased increasing the number of women with jobs and higher earnings, eliminating illiteracy, developing self-esteem and self-confidence, leading healthy and productive lives, participating in the decisions that most affect them, and building better futures for themselves and their families.
+It is surprising that despite evidence demonstrating how central girls' learning is to development, gender disparities in education persist in various countries including Tanzania (Source?).